pypeit/PypeIt/doc/heliocorr.rst

 Heliocentric Correction
 ***********************

-This document will describe how PYPIT imposes a heliocentric correction on each 1D spectrum extracted.
+This document will describe how PypeIt imposes a heliocentric correction on each 1D spectrum extracted.

 Overview